Nissan executive Munoz resigns after Ghosn’s arrest

 - After 113 years, Ballard Transfer hoists its last load

+Munoz, a Spaniard who oversaw Nissan’s global strategies, worked for Nissan for 14 years.

+“I love the company, my talented co-workers and Nissan’s industry-leading dealers,” he said.

 Ghosn, arrested Nov.
 19, has been charged with breach of trust and falsifying financial reports and remains detained in Tokyo.
-He rebutted each allegation and asserted his innocence in a Tokyo court earlier this week.
+He rebutted each allegation and asserted his innocence in a Tokyo court earlier this week, his first public appearance since his arrest.

+The court rejected a request by prosecutors late Friday that Ghosn not be allowed to receive visitors, paving the way for his family to see him for the first time since his arrest.
+Until now, Ghosn could only see prosecutors, embassy officials and his lawyers.

+In Japan, suspects are routinely held for months until their trials start.
+No trial date has been set for Ghosn.